0-Andrewsiah-0/Suicide-Text-Classification/README.md

 a system might greatly improve existing mental health support frameworks, ultimately contributing to a decrease in suicide rates and better public health outcomes .

+Beside conduct the suicide text classification using python libraries , i do use another method to classify the suicide text which is the SAS Enterprise Miner

 ![image](https://github.com/user-attachments/assets/811e1084-fe2d-4c05-8577-0c7f00037cb3)